kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 }
 ```

-All of the values on the right will be replace following the steps in this guide.
+Provide the following values to this file, then save the file for future use:

-- `projectID` is the AWS payer account number where the CUR where the Kubecost Primary cluster is running.
+- `projectID` is the AWS payer account number where the CUR is located and where the Kubecost primary cluster is running.
 - `athenaWorkgroup` will be `primary` when following this guide.

+Following this guide, you will be able to generate the remaining other values.

 ### Step 1: Create a CUR Export (and wait 24 hours)